kalikaneko/bitmask-openwrt-site/content/blog/gui-integration/index.md

 javascript completely.
 I always relied on quick jQuery for the simple things I usually need to do.
 For this, I wanted to attempt vanilla javascript as long as it wasn't painful.
-But I also want things to look more or less nice, across all kind of devices- again, taking into account that I'm not a designer, hehe.
-This means that I'm willing to compromise some space for the promise of more functional UI.
+But I also want things to look more or less nice, across all kind of devices.
+This means that I'm willing to compromise some space for the promise of a more functional UI, within some limits.
 That seems to be a recurrent dilemma nowadays.

 My needs are simple in principle: I wanted to display the gateway selector in a map, and give some quick feedback about what's the public IP of the router (including where do sites *think* we're connecting from).

-In principle I'll ignore permissions, so let's assume that this is only for personal routers so that you don't mind getting the interface exposed in the public UI (and let's do something about that later).
-In a more advanced case, I still would like to show the connection status in a public interface, and maybe request admin permissions for changing it - that should be delegated to luci.
+To simplify at the beginning, I will ignore permissions, so let's assume that this is only for personal routers so that you don't mind getting the interface exposed in the lan interface (I will do something about that later on).

+I still would like to show the connection status in a public interface, and maybe request admin permissions for changing it - that should be delegated to luci.
 So, with these requirements,  I went to the shop looking for tools:

 * A minimalistic css framework: [mini.css](https://minicss.org/) quickly caught my eye.
 Small and looks good.
 Alas, not maintained anymore, but if it gets the